Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 The IDE allows many options for running your test case.
-You can run a test case all at once, stop and start it, run it one line at a time, run a single command you are current developing, and you can do a batch run of an entire test suite.
+You can run a test case all at once, stop and start it, run it one line at a time, run a single command you are currently developing, and you can do a batch run of an entire test suite.
 Execution of test cases is very flexible in the IDE.

 Run a Test Case